 The neck is red maple, with a persimmon fretboard and tortoise celluloid binding.

-The central feature here is a hood emblem from an early ’60′s Studebaker Hawk, a tip of the hat to the automotive roots of the design, from the same era as the Firebird.
+The central feature here is a hood emblem from an early ’60’s Studebaker Hawk.
 The art deco styling of this piece was partly the inspiration for the brass, aluminum and copper pickguard/grille and center overlay.

-The pickups are my own homespun versions of the Firebird mini-humbuckers, with alnico 5 bar magnets in the coils, and aluminum housings I designed, and had fabricated by eMachineShop
+The pickups are my own homespun mini-humbuckers, with alnico 5 bar magnets in the coils, and aluminum housings I designed, and had fabricated by eMachineShop